hyaliyun/Google-Docs/website/learn/classes/private_properties/index.md

 > [!NOTE]
 > Code run in the Chrome console can access private properties outside the class.
 This is a DevTools-only relaxation of the JavaScript syntax restriction.

-If you access a private property from an object that doesn't have the property, a {{jsxref("TypeError")}} is thrown, instead of returning `undefined` as normal properties do.
+If you access a private property from an object that doesn't have the property, a  is thrown, instead of returning `undefined` as normal properties do.

 ```js example-bad
 class C {